vvaidy/Qo-DL/README.md

 ```
 urllib.error.HTTPError: HTTP Error 404: Not Found [12000] Failed to execute script Qobuz-DL_Playlist
 ```
 - Handled the below.
 This would happen when trying to download a track restricted by right holders in the playlist.
-This was already handled, but the below would prevent it from executing.
+This was already handled, but the below would prevent the handler from executing.
 ```
 TypeError: an ineger is required (got type NoneType) [4728] Failed to execute script Qobuz-DL_Playlist
 ```